noahmtnr/ines-autonomous-dispatching/README.md

 location of delivery are put in as coordinates, which are mapped to the nearest node, which then is mapped to the nearest hub.
 At the current status, we only provide hub-to-hub delivery, which is why this mapping needs to be done.
-Having the mapping of start and final position on the graph, we initialize the time with the current time and keep track of the deadline (24 hours) to which the box has to be delivered, otherwise the delivery is conceived as failed.
+Having the mapping of start and final position on the graph, we initialize the time with the current time and keep track of the deadline (by default 24 hours after start) to which the box has to be delivered, otherwise the delivery is conceived as failed.
 Having the current position and time as input, we aim to push the box into the direction of the final hub by only taking available shared rides.
 The available rides are provided from the historical taxi trip data of the city of New York, which was pre-processed and saved into a database.
 The database is efficiently accessed via SQL views and queries to get the available trips (and respective timestamps).
 Having access to the available trips at a certain hub at a certain time, the box autonomously decides whether to wait, take a trip to some hub, or, in case the deadline is only 2 hours away, book an own trip directly to the final hub.
-For this, the box is implemented as a Reinforcement Learning Agent ( more on that in section "Term Definitions").
+For this, the box is implemented as a Reinforcement Learning Agent (more on that in section "Environment and Reinforcement Learning").
 It is trained on the historical trip data and its performance in this training is measured with multiple metrics (more on that in section "Instructions for Training").
 In order to finally test the performance on new random and specific custom orders (which we generate), an agent can be compared with benchmarks and other RL agents regarding multiple metrics and the agent's performance and routes taken are visually